 Boca is nestled on a quieter corner of Park Ave., close enough to the action while being far enough away to lend a relaxed vibe.
 The Charles Hosmer Morse Museum, Hidden Garden shops and restaurants (one of our favorite hideaways off Park Ave), and Central Park are all a short stroll away.
 You can dine alfresco while people watching, or head indoors to the open and inviting interior, which is exactly what we did during a recent visit to test out the weekly happy hour.

-Served at the bar Monday – Friday from 3-6pm, happy hour at Boca features $5 drink specials alongside a total of seven farm-to-table fresh bites priced from $3-$5.
+Served at the bar Monday – Friday from 3-6pm, happy hour at Boca features $5 drink specials alongside a total of eleven farm-to-table fresh bites priced from $3-$8.

-The happy hour drink menu features house wines, select craft beers, and premium well liquor specials in addition to red and white sangria, all priced at $5.
+The happy hour drink menu features house wines and premium well liquor specials in addition to red and white sangria, all priced at $5.

-We sampled nearly all of the food selections, choosing to try the zucchini fries, brie & apple flatbread, heritage and swine flatbread, and the seasonal ceviche.
+We sampled four of the food selections, choosing to try the zucchini fries, brie & apple flatbread, heritage and swine flatbread, and the seasonal ceviche.

 The zucchini fries ($3), which come overflowing from a brown paper bag atop a serving board, were our favorite and didn’t last long.
 The breading was crispy and flavorful, and the green goddess dipping sauce provided an extra zing.

 The fresh, savory brie & apple flatbread ($5) was another well-balanced dish.
 The granny smith apples and fresh greens practically make this flatbread a health food in our book, and the warm, gooey brie was a heavenly accompaniment to the pickled red onions, sweet aioli sauce, and roasted chicken.